mamonraab/violance-detection-in-video-with-pytroch/README.md

 Make sure you meet the following prerequisites before starting the how-to steps:

-* intermidate  pytorch level ( can create class for model , train and evalute modle )
+* intermediate  PyTorch level ( can create a class for a model, train, and evaluate model )
-* Prerequisite two have ( pytorch , opencv , pandas ) installed
+* Prerequisite two have ( PyTorch, OpenCV, pandas ) installed
-* Prerequisite three i trained my model on  3 datasets  and mixed them to be one large data set  if you want to build or train your own model on same dataset these data sets  are (Movies Fight Detection Dataset   https://academictorrents.com/details/70e0794e2292fc051a13f05ea6f5b6c16f3d3635  )  ,  (Hockey Fight Detection Dataset  https://academictorrents.com/details/38d9ed996a5a75a039b84cf8a137be794e7cee89  )  , and (VIOLENT-FLOWS DATABASE  https://www.openu.ac.il/home/hassner/data/violentflows/ )
+* Prerequisite three I trained my model on  3 datasets  and mixed them to be one large data set  if you want to build or train your own model on the same dataset these data sets  are (Movies Fight Detection Dataset   https://academictorrents.com/details/70e0794e2292fc051a13f05ea6f5b6c16f3d3635  )  ,  (Hockey Fight Detection Dataset  https://academictorrents.com/details/38d9ed996a5a75a039b84cf8a137be794e7cee89  )  , and (VIOLENT-FLOWS DATABASE  https://www.openu.ac.il/home/hassner/data/violentflows/ )